 An offloaded resource contains a set of attributes of the original resource.
 An offloaded resource is updated directly by oneM2M applications and the original resource is updated by the CSE hosting the offloaded resource.
 The offloaded resource contains a link to the original resource.

-Editor’s Note: Further mechanisms (e.g. using a dedicated resource for offloading) to support offloading need to be investigated.

 Solution Applicability